sam-caldwell/dev-env-node/README.md

-# Local Development Environment Setup with LocalStack Pro
+# Local Development Environment Setup with LocalStack

 This project aims to create a local development environment that simulates AWS services using LocalStack.
 The setup includes: